axiome-oss/django-initial-avatars/README.rst

 django-initial-avatars
 =====

-django-initial-avatars is a simple Django app which generates avatars based on username and initials if associated email adress has no gravatar
+django-initial-avatars is a simple Django app which generates avatars based on username and initials.
+If django_gravatar is installed, user gravatar is preferred.

 Dependencies
 ------------